 This website is designed to inform you about the research, teaching, and other academic activities of Dr. Jan-Willem van Prooijen.
-He currently works as an Associate Professor at the department of Social and Organizational Psychology of VU Amsterdam, and as a Senior Researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR).
+He currently works as an Associate Professor at the department of Experimental and Applied Psychology of VU Amsterdam, and as a Senior Researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR).
 The main overarching theme of his research concerns injustice, conspiracy beliefs, and ideology.
 Research topics include (for instance) the psychology of punishment, responses to crime victims, corruption, belief in conspiracy theories, and political extremism.
 More details on Dr. van Prooijen’s research on these issues can be found under “research”.
 Dr. van Prooijen published his research findings in journals such as Journal of Personality and Social Psychology, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin, and presented his research at many international conferences around the world.
 He received research funding from various sources, and was in 2006 awarded the Early Career Contribution Award by the International Society for Justice Research (ISJR).
-He is currently Associate Editor for Personality and Social Psychology Bulletin and for Social Justice Research, has been Associate Editor for European Journal of Social Psychology, and has been on the Editorial Board of various prestigious journals, including JPSP-IRGP and Psychological Science.
-Since July 2016, he is president of ISJR.
+He is currently Associate Editor for Personality and Social Psychology Bulletin, has been Associate Editor for European Journal of Social Psychology and Social Justice Research, and has been on the Editorial Board of various prestigious journals, including JPSP-IRGP and Psychological Science.
+He was president of ISJR from 2016 to 2018.

 Van Prooijen, J.-W., & Krouwel, A. P. M. (2017).
 Extreme political beliefs predict dogmatic intolerance.
 Social Psychological and Personality Science, 8, 292-300.
 Abstract